Facebook is taking on Zoom head-on.

 Because of the way privacy concerns have become linked to Facebook lately, the company released a detailed post explaining how it ensured that privacy was protected in the new Messenger Rooms feature.

 “We built Rooms with privacy in mind and designed controls to let you manage your experience,” wrote Erin Egan, Facebook’s Chief Privacy Officer, Policy.
 “The default privacy settings were designed to be consistent with what you’d expect for where you create a room.
-For example, rooms you create through a Facebook Group are open by default to members of that Group.”
+For example, rooms you create through a

 And regardless of whether you use Rooms through your Facebook account or join as a guest, the social network doesn’t watch or listen to your audio or video calls, Ethan reassured.